 ILLICIT TRADE IN NUMBERS

-A SIZEABLE GLOBAL ISSUE

-\$1.6 - \$2.2
+A SIZEABLE GLOBAL ISSUE \$1.6 - \$2.2 TRILLION TRILLION

-TRILLION TRILLION

 worth of illicit products flow globally from cross-border criminal operations, such as the smuggling of arms, tobacco, or pharmaceuticals.1

-UP TO 2.3 PERCENT
+up to 2.3%

 of world trade is estimated to be counterfeit and pirated products, equivalent to up to

-\$467 BILLION2
+\$467BILLION2

 TOBACCO: ONE OF THE MOST ILLEGALLY TRAFFICKED GOODS IN THE WORLD

-14-15 PERCENT
+as much as 15%

 of tobacco products consumed globally every year are illicit, close to

 500 BILLION CIGARETTES3

 The value of illicit tobacco trade is estimated to be greater than that of oil, wildlife, timber, arts and cultural property, and diamonds combined.

 \$40 BILLION TO \$50 BILLION

 are lost globally every year in tax revenues due to illicit tobacco trade.4

 A HIGH-PROFIT, LOW-RISK COMMODITY FOR CRIMINALS

 \$0.20

 Estimated cost to produce one illicit pack of cigarettes.

 \$100,000

-Cost of smuggled container of 10 million illicit cigarettes.
+Cost of smuggled

+container of 10 million

-\$2,300,000
+illicit cigarettes.

-Potential profit to smugglers from one container of illicit cigarettes.

-ILLICIT TOBACCO TRADE: A PROBLEM WITH FAR-REACHING CONSEQUENCES
+\$2,300,000 Potential profit to smugglers from one container of illicit cigarettes.
+ILLICIT TRADE: A PROBLEM WITH FAR-REACHING CONSEQUENCES